Amaan-N-K/CuisineQuest/README.md

 Our meal planner is designed for those who wish to organize their culinary week ahead.
 Features include:
 - Crafting a comprehensive meal plan based on:
-  - BMR (weight in kg, height in cm, age in years)
+  - Start Date
-  - Available ingredients
+  - End Date
   - Caloric goals
-  - Specific cuisines
   - Dietary restrictions
 - Providing suggestions of recipe(s) that best fit user criteria and user information.
 - Summary of nutrition analysis.